akamai/terraform-provider-akamai/docs/resources/property_activation.md

 ### Deprecated attributes

 * `rule_warnings` - (Deprecated) Rule warnings are no longer maintained in the state file.
-Users will still be able to see them in logs as warnings.
+You can still see the warnings in logs.